 If a relocation is eligible to be reimbursed, and to be performed by the utility owner or by the utility owner's contractor, the work should be included in the ROW phase costs and clearly identified in the project application submittal.
 For eligible relocations to be performed during the construction phase by the local agency's contractor, the work should be included in the plans and specifications similar to other construction activities.
-Adjustment of existing utilities to grade (e.g. water valves, manhole frames and covers), due to new roadway cross sections are generally eligible in the construction phase.
+Adjustment of existing utilities to grade (e.g. water valves, manhole frames and covers), due to new roadway cross sections are either eligible or generally not eligible in the construction phase subject to the limitations previously described (e.g. prior rights).
+New or relocated fire hydrants are ineligible.